txangel/Champion-Feats/README.md

 Champion Saves - adds +2 per level to all saving throws

+Champion Skills - adds a +1 bonus to all skill checks.
+Increases by +1 for every two levels starting at level 3.
+This can be toggled to add directly to skill ranks if desired, avoiding issues with untrained skill checks and checks against skill ranks that ignore bonuses.

 Champion Strikes - adds +1 damage to any weapon attacks.
 Increases by +1 for every three levels starting at level 4.

 Champion Spell Blasts - adds +1 damage to spell attacks.
 Increases by +1 for every three levels starting at caster level 4.